fvafrCU/excerptr/cran-comments.md

 Dear CRAN team,
-this is a resubmission of package excerptr 1.0.0, accounting for Uwe Ligges' request for changes in the DESCRPITION file.
+this is a resubmission of package excerptr 1.0.0, accounting for Kurt Hornik's request for changes in the DESCRPITION file.

+I have dropped the `OS_type` field from DESCRPITION, because the package itself does not rely on the OS to be unix.

 Best,
 Dominik Cullmann